a-b-street/docs/book/src/project/history/retrospective/README.md

-# The A/B Street Retrospective
+# The A/B Street "Almost" Postmortem

-I want to reflect on what I've been working on for the past 3+ years, as of September 2021.
+This was written September 2021, originally meant as a project postmortem.
+(Spoiler alert: we're still alive and kicking)

 <!-- toc -->